 Insight into panic disorder

 Experiencing panic is normal.
-One may feel panicked when faced with stress, when faced with anxiety, or when faced with an emergency.
+One may feel panicked when faced with stress, anxiety, or an emergency.
 It’s understandable to experience panic as a response to negative, unpredictable or challenging situations.

-However, for those who suffer from panic disorder, such response is known to be consistent, is known to be uncontrollable, and is known to preserve even through coping strategies.
+However, for those who suffer from panic disorder, such a response is known to be consistent, uncontrollable, and known to preserve even through coping strategies.

 Many individuals believe that panic can be controlled independently.
 It’s viewed similarly to depression and anxiety, where living a healthy lifestyle and embracing common coping strategies is seen as an escape.

-However, panic is much deeper than this, for many attached to trauma, genetic vulnerabilities and pre-existing mental health issues, intervention, understanding and management is key.
+However, panic is much deeper than this, for many attached to trauma, genetic vulnerabilities and pre-existing mental health issues, intervention, understanding and management are key.

 As panic attacks, standing as the most common symptom are viewed as harmless, as a disorder, such impacts are also viewed through rose-tinted glasses.
-However, panic can materialise into further health and behavioural problems, promoting the need for panic disorder treatment.
+However, panic can materialise into further health and behavioural problems or substance abuse, promoting the need for panic disorder treatment.